Abobaker Mojadidi: Education

 Abobaker Mojadidi has studied under distinguished traditional Afghan scholars or Ulema in Afghanistan namely Shaykh Khaifa Dod Mohammed Ghaznavi, Ustadh Abdul Sattar Seerat Taloqani, Mawlawi Nasrullah Mansour (former leader of Harakat-Inqilab-i-Islami), and others.
 He also holds a Bachelors Of Science degree in Tele-Communications and Project Management.

 Socio-Political

 Abobaker Mojadidi is involved in various organizations and activities.
 He had founded and heads a non-profit organization called LEAD that has been working at various levels; from charitable/humanitarian works to advocacy for balanced US foreign policy in Afghanistan, to helping curb the wave of Islamophobia in America.
+Abobaker Mojadidi recently condemned the violence and forced deportation of 1.6 million Afghan refugees from Pakistan, calling it a humanitarian crisis and urged Pakistan to work with international humanitarian organisations to ensure an effective and dignified resettlement process of Afghan refugees and to abstain from using unnecessary force and violence against innocent Afghan civilians.

-Mr. Mojadidi has organized workshops, small and large scale community dialogues and events focusing on behavioral health wellness, including domestic violence, youth violence, gang activity, substance abuse; interfaith exchange, and intercultural peaceful existence.
+Abobaker Mojadidi has organized workshops, small and large scale community dialogues and events focusing on behavioral health wellness, including domestic violence, youth violence, gang activity, substance abuse; interfaith exchange, and intercultural peaceful existence.
 He also works in the field of real estate investments, and tech in the Bay Area.
 Mojadidi is a respected lecturer in various speaking circles including Masajid and universities.
 Mojadidi is passionate about social justice and has led and organized many community events.